corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 Introducing Rust will be a disruptive change, and it's vital to have the backing of both the team and leadership.
 One side is not enough.
 Make sure everyone understands the [benefits and challenges of using Rust](/blog/why-rust).

 Rust is an organization-wide commitment, and it's vital to have a long-term mindset.
 If you need to get something done quickly and can afford tech debt, consider using another language.
 However, for long-term projects, Rust's benefits will offset the initial learning curve.

+### Keep an Eye on The Bus Factor

+The [bus factor](https://en.wikipedia.org/wiki/Bus_factor) is the number of people on your team who need to be hit by a bus before your project is in trouble.
+Make sure this bus factor is bigger than 1.

+Rust adoption should not be driven by ego or your CV, but by business needs.
+If you love Rust, but your organization is not ready for it, don't force it on them &mdash; it will fall back on you.
+There should always be more than one person who knows the system well enough to maintain it.

+Similarly, if you are the manager who has merely heard about the benefits of Rust, but your team is perfectly happy with the current technology stack, there might be no need to switch.
+Don't choose Rust because of the hype.

 ### Find a Rust Champion